This post was last Updated on June 16, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Website security has always been a significant concern for organizations, business owners, and people.
 Bad website security or improperly implemented security leads to severe consequences.
 One of them is identity theft.
 Some other serious concerns are sabotaging digital assets, stealing passwords, and accessing personal information.

 Hackers can use this information to impersonate someone easily.
-This affects an individual, but a whole lot of others.
+This affects an individual but a whole lot of others.
 It is estimated that approximately 30,000 to 50,000 websites get hacked every day.
 Criminals can do the hacking through manual or automated means.

 Website security has become even more critical because the world is transitioning online.
 Digital purchases are increasing, and so are digital transactions.
 Spammers and hackers exploit this by sending traffic from automated sources.
-More than half of all traffic that traverses the Internet is from scrapers, hacking tools, bots, and spammers.
+Over half of all traffic that traverses the Internet is from scrapers, hacking tools, bots, and spammers.

 Also Read: 15 Best Anti-Hacking Software for Windows

 Top 4 reasons why website security is important

 Four main reasons why website security is important are listed below.

 1. Hacked websites compromise customer data

 Malicious software can infect websites, unknowingly data breaches, and hackers can hijack computer resources.
 Attackers can control a site once they gain access to it.

 They can easily redirect all customer traffic to their malicious sites to steal information from unsuspecting customers.
 There are thousands of malware types and ways a website can be hacked.
 Automated hacking tools are becoming more sophisticated with each passing hour.